GeoscienceAustralia/ptha/R/examples/austptha_template/SOURCE_ZONES/README.md

 new folder with the name **source_name** (e.g. for the Sunda Arc, the folder is called 'sunda').

 Then the code is ready to run.
+See the README in the [./TEMPLATE](./TEMPLATE) folder for instructions.
 It assumes that ../DATA/SOURCE_CONTOURS has a file named **source_name**.shp, and also ../DATA/SOURCE_DOWNDIP_LINES has one called **source_name**_downdip.shp.
 (For example, for the 'sunda' case, they would be 'sunda.shp' and 'sunda_downdip.shp' respectively)